‘Legends Of Tomorrow’: Who’s Captain Of The Waverider With Return Of Rip Hunter?

 — DC (@DCComics) March 8, 2017

 This change in the captaincy on board the Waverider forced the writers to make another major change in the direction the Sara character was going.
-Ever since her sister Laurel’s death on Arrow, she had been determined to kill her sister’s murderer Damien Darhk in the past so Laurel’s murder would never take place.
+Ever since her sister Laurel’s death on Arrow, she had been determined to kill her sister’s murderer Damien Darhk in the past, so Laurel’s murder would never take place.

 But once Sara was in command of the Waverider, she was also in charge of protecting the timeline from aberrations and changes.
 This meant it was necessary for the writers to get rid of her obsession with killing Darhk to get her sister back.